thread/elm-web-components/README.md

 ## Configuration (new in 0.6.0)

-We support both Elm 0.18 and 0.19 for now.
+We support both Elm 0.18 and 0.19.
 You must configure the module so it knows which one to support:

 ```js
 elmWebComponents.configure('0.18')